hashicorp/hvd-module-template/.github/pull_request_template.md

 - [ ] This change requires a documentation update

 ## How has this been tested?
-[Describe the tests you ran to verify your changes.
-Provide instructions so we can reproduce.]
+- [Describe the tests you ran to verify your changes]
+- [Provide any results or outcomes from the tests]
+- [Include any additional notes related to the tests]

 ## Checklist
 - [ ] My code follows the style guidelines of this project